 In 2007, Dr. Serna’s article ‘Early Strings in the Classroom/ Introducing Students to Renaissance and Baroque String Repertoire on Period Instruments’ on classroom outreach advocacy was published in the American String Teachers Association String Teacher’s Cookbook – Creative Recipes for a Successful Program.
-He has contributed articles to the Bass World – the Official Magazine of the International Society of Bassists, the American String Teacher, Illinois ASTA’s the Scroll, and is an active contributor to the Contrabass Conversations podcast and the online bass resource www.DoubleBassblog.org.
-In Early Music publications, Dr. Serna is outreach editor for the VdGSA News, where he has edited and written numerous articles, and has contributed to Early Music America magazine.
-An active podcaster in his own right, he produces the ‘Viols in Our Schools’ GambaCast video podcast brings high-quality performances of music for viols to the larger internet community at www.theGambaCast.org.
+He serves as the Online Editor for Early Music for the International Society of Bassists , on the editorial board of the Online Journal of Bass Research, and has contributed articles to the Bass World – the Official Magazine of the International Society of Bassists, the American String Teacher, to the Contrabass Conversations Podcast, and the online bass resource DoubleBassblog.org.
+In Early Music publications, Dr. Serna has served as outreach editor for the VdGSA News – the Newsletter of the of the Viola da Gamba Society of America, and has contributed to Early Music America ‘s magazine.

 Dr. Serna maintains a private teaching studio spanning the greater Chicago-area teaching double bass and viola da gamba at Valparaiso University and North Central College, double bass, viola da gamba and viol consort at the Music Institute of Chicago, and served as assistant director and sponsor of viol consorts and Illinois’ first public-school period-instrument program at Adlai E. Stevenson High School which has appeared at the Illinois Music Education Conference (IMEC), the Midwest Clinic, the American String Teachers Association Conference, and presented a fringe concert at the Boston Early Music Festival.
 His online virtual viol consort project – Consorts-Minus-One – has been recognized in major string music publications the world over.